Zeegomo/CIPs/CIP-0036/README.md

 A Catalyst registration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.

-Notably, there should be five entries inside the metadata map:
+Notably, there should be five entries inside a metadata map with key 61284:
- - A non-empty array of delegations, as described below;
+ - A non-empty array of delegations, as described below, or a single voting key.
  - A stake address for the network that this transaction is submitted to (to point to the Ada that is being delegated);
- - A Shelley address discriminated for the same network  this transaction is submitted to to receive rewards.
+ - A Shelley stake address discriminated for the same network  this transaction is submitted to to receive rewards.
  - A nonce that identifies that most recent delegation
- - A number that indicates the purpose of the vote
+ - A non-negative integer that indicates the purpose of the vote.
+This is an optional field to allow for compatibility with CIP-15, see the relevant [section][compat] for additional details.
+For now, we define 0 as the value to use for Catalyst, and leave others for future use.

 ### Delegation format